kiboschool/course-pm-and-design/src/concept-testing.md

 #### Ensure your concept test report is set to enable anyone at Kibo to comment on the document

-#### Submit your assignment in Gradescope
+#### (1) Submit your assignment in Gradescope
 - Each team member must submit individually

+#### (2) Submit a collaboration evaluation
-- In addition to a link to your report, you will answer the following questions about your collaboration:
+Submit <a href="https://forms.gle/QcYXFq5SysjjaH3RA" target="_blank"> this form </a>to summarize your contribution and that of your team members.
+The form will ask you to answer the following questions about your collaboration:
  -  Summarize your individual contribution to this group assignment/project.
  -  How balanced were the efforts of the group members?
 Did everyone do his or her fair share of work?
 -  If you had done this by yourself, would the outcome have been better or worse?
 -  Given the choice, would you work with the same group again?
  -  (Optional) Is there anything else you want to share with instructors about the way your team worked together?

 #### (3) Download and submit a PDF copy of your report in Woolf